Henry Diltz: Photography

+One of Diltz's most recognizable works is his photo of The Doors, which was used on their 1970 album Morrison Hotel.
+The album cover photograph was taken at the Morrison Hotel on South Hope Street in Downtown Los Angeles.
+The band were not given permission to photograph, so they did it while the clerk was called away from the desk.
+The band were said to have jumped right behind the windows and hit their places without shuffling as Diltz took the shot.
+The building was destroyed by a fire on December 26, 2024.

+Later works

 Diltz contributed all the photographs to the 1978 book California Rock, California Sound, which archived the Los Angeles music scene of the 1970s.
 British writer Anthony Fawcett provided the bulk of the text.
 He also has a book titled California Dreaming, from Genesis Publications UK.
 The self-published Unpainted Faces book of black and white photographs was released through Morrison Hotel Gallery.

 Diltz is co-founder along with Peter Blachley and Rich Horowitz of the Morrison Hotel Gallery in SoHo, New York City, and in West Hollywood.
 The galleries specialize in fine-art music photography, including his own works.

 Diltz is still active, including a role as contributing photographer to The Henry Rollins Show.
 He was among the 43 photographers invited to donate a print to "FOCUS: an auction of the finest photography to benefit City Harvest...."
 The fund-raiser was on September 18, 2008, supported City Harvest, a food collection bank in New York City.

+In 2023, Diltz received the lifetime achievement prize at the Abbey Road Music Photography Awards.

 Personal life

 He has two children (Zoe Diltz Pratt and Nicholas Harrison Diltz) with Elizabeth Joy Grand Diltz.

-Diltz lives in California.
-The archive in his bungalow in North Hollywood, California, holds some 800,000 photographs, alphabetized from "A" (for America) to "Z" (for Zappa).